Language

 Streaming from GIS tools

-Geographic Information System (GIS) applications are a common (and one of the simplest) way to display the Basemap as they act as a WMTS client.
-To display the Basemap in GIS applications, please refer to the GIS tool user guide and follow instructions to add a WMTS server.
-The Basemap server URL to configure is the GetCapabilities endpoint:
+Geographic Information System (GIS) applications are a common (and one of the simplest) way to display the Basemap as they act as a WMTS and/or XYZ client.
+These tools also allow to stream the basemap metadata through the WFS protocol.
+To display the Basemap in GIS applications, please refer to the GIS tool user guide and follow instructions to add a WMTS and/or XYZ and/or WFS servers.

 The Basemap server is not public so you have to authenticate in the GIS application.
 Usually, GIS tools are only compatible with basic authentication, meaning that you should provide username and password (see ‘Basic authentication’ section) when adding the Basemap server.
-QGIS and ArcMap/ArcGIS being two of the most used GIS applications, you can find details on displaying the Basemap on these 2 application in the following sections.

-Basemap in QGIS
+WMTS Basemap in QGIS

 This section details the way to display the Basemap in QGIS application.
 Please note that QGIS is a free and open source GIS fully managed by the QGIS community.
 In this section, you can find the procedure to display the Basemap in QGIS 3.24.3-Tisler version running on Linux Fedora 36 which should be very similar to all QGIS version running on any Operating System.
 Nevertheless, for any QGIS question, please refer to the QGIS community: https://qgis.org